indranarayan12/ud036_StarterCode/README.md

    Clone the project to your local environment->
    Open a shell interface and move to the project directory-> Execute entertainment_center.py.
-/*The website is now displayed on your default web browser.
+The website is now displayed on your default web browser.

 ## Documentation
 ### Class Movie